 These ‘modest’ shelf bras reveal the top half of your breasts, but generally, keep your nipples covered up.

-Both open cup and shelf bras feature bands and straps, that permits them to raise and support your bust sort of a traditional bandeau.
+Both open cup and shelf bras feature bands and straps, that permit them to raise and support your bust sort of a traditional bandeau.

 1. As Lingerie

-One of the foremost obvious ways that to wear Associate in Nursing open cup or shelf bandeau is as underclothing.
+One of the foremost obvious ways to wear an Associate in Nursing open cup or shelf bandeau is as underclothing.